ahmedelazazy/book-store/README.md

 # Mini Ecommerce - NodeJS

-Mini ecommerce app using NodeJS, it has products, shopping cart, manage products and categories
+Mini ecommerce app using NodeJS, it has products listing, manage products and categories, shopping cart

 ## Installation